 Around 90,000 miles, your car has seen some action and already experienced some general wear and tear.
 If you’re doing the proper maintenance, your vehicle should be holding up pretty well, with very few minor issues.

 But by this time, there are going to be some parts that will wear out naturally.
 Most of these problems are easy and cheap fixes that won’t cause severe damage to your vehicle if treated on time.

 The hoses in your vehicle are rubber, which transfers chemicals like your coolant and power steering fluid.

 Over time, the rubber will start to crack and tear.
 When your hose breaks, you could end up dealing with significant problems.
-Usually, you’ll get a notification light when there’s an issue.
+Usually, you’ll get a notification light when there’s an issue, it can be check engine light will on, you can find the code with bluetooth obd2 scanner to find the error code, and check whether or not the hoses have issues.
 Replacement often needs to be done around 90,000 miles.

 You should do routine checks of all your hoses when you inspect your fluids every few weeks.
 Replacing the hoses as soon as you notice signs of damage will save you a lot of headaches rather than waiting until it completely breaks.

 Your vehicle turns quickly due to the power steering.
 Almost all newer cars will have power steering, but some older vehicles might not.